rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ## Enable Live Update
 ###Quick Setup:
 Here's a quick overview of the steps required to enable Live Update on a new or existing RhoElements app.
+Once it's familiar, this process should require just a few minutes to complete.
 Detailed instructions follow.

 1. Confirm that `build.yml` contains the line **'build: debug'**<br>
 2. **Add '- development' to extensions:** line in `build.yml`<br>